 Fault is a defining element of a medical malpractice claim, and Connecticut uses a modified comparative fault system.
 This means that each party, including the injured patient, can be assigned a percentage of fault.

 Under the state’s modified comparative fault doctrine, your financial award would be reduced by your percentage of fault.
-Plus, if a court determines that you are more than 50% at fault for your injuries, you cannot recover any monetary damages.
+Plus, if a court determines that you are more than 50 percent at fault for your injuries, you cannot recover any monetary damages.
 The following example shows what Connecticut’s fault system might look like in practice:

 Because the medical field requires specialized knowledge and training, expert witnesses are invaluable to your hospital negligence case.
 Having a qualified medical practitioner provide written testimony is required before filing your claim, but it may also be helpful to have additional expert witnesses ready to testify in court if litigation becomes necessary.
 A good expert witness will provide clear explanations of complex medical topics so that the court understands how impactful your injuries have been.